-Director Walsh expressed а need to strengthen the Strategic Plan in regard to environmental improvement, there needed saying to be greater focus on vehicle and non-revenue use internal activities to advance environmental stewardship (waste, recycling, paper use).
+Director Walsh expressed a need to strengthen the Strategic Plan in regard to environmental improvement, saying there needed to be greater focus on non-revenue vehicle use and internal activities to advance environmental stewardship (waste, recycling, paper use).
 Mr. del Rosario commented that staff is working on an environmental sustainability plan that would report on all of the District's efforts.
 Director Peeples commented on the environmental sustainability reports produced several years ago, saying they were quite extensive and included all of the internal efforts the District was undertaking.